 - Add the flour, oats, sugar, baking soda and salt to a medium mixing bowl.
 Stir together.

-- Add the butter and combine it to the dry mixture, using a fork or your hands.
+- Add the cold butter and combine it to the dry mixture, using a fork or your hands.
 You want to get a crumbly mixture.